 Consider the context of the measurement when deciding whether to round the converted value.
 In some cases, rounding may be appropriate, while in others, it may be necessary to maintain a high level of precision.

-For example, if you are measuring the dimensions of a room to estimate the amount of paint needed, rounding the converted values to the nearest inch may be acceptable.
-However, if you are measuring the dimensions of a critical component in an engineering project, you may need to maintain a higher level of precision to ensure that the component fits properly.
+As an example, if you are measuring the dimensions of a room to estimate the amount of paint needed, rounding the converted values to the nearest inch may be acceptable.
+Still, if you are measuring the dimensions of a critical component in an engineering project, you may need to maintain a higher level of precision to confirm that the component fits properly.

 Document Your Conversions